AlexAriasL/milestone1_ramones/README.md

 4. "I'm Against It" from [Rhino Music on YouTube.](https://www.youtube.com/user/RhinoEntertainment/featured)
 5. "She Is The ONe" from [Rhino Music on YouTube.](https://www.youtube.com/user/RhinoEntertainment/featured)
 6. "Pet Sematary" from [Ramones Music on YouTube.](https://www.youtube.com/channel/UCia3sM3GMVzQhau9GcO7i6w)

+## Acknowledgements:

+This project wouldn't have been possible without the support and generosity of my mentors at Code Institute (SSimen Daehlin & Guido Cecilio).
+A very special thank you to Anna Greaves for her constant advice and for putting together so many useful & clear learning documentation.
+Thanks to the tutors, in particular to Haley Schafer for her patience and a valuable advice.